kotovskyy/SortFolderScript/README.md

 `touch ~/bin/sortFolder.sh`
 2. Give execute permission to the script:
 `chmod +x ~/bin/sortFolder.sh`
-3. Put this code into the script:
+3. Put this code into the script (remember to use actual path to the script):

 ```bash
 #!/bin/sh